pravintargaryen/mimicbot/README.md

 # Overview

-Mimic bot 👋 an AI app 💻 which has been custom trained on MIMIC-III database using langchain 🎉 and built with React ❤️‍🔥.S
+Mimic bot 👋 an AI app 💻 which has been custom trained on MIMIC-III database using langchain 🎉 and built with React ❤️‍🔥

 ## Screenshot